-Essentially flat, shortbread cookies made with rolled oats, oatcakes are Scottish in origin.
-Cape Breton Island, located at the Eastern tip of Nova Scotia, has a high concentration of families with Scottish ancestry.
-For this reason, oatcakes are a prevalent snack throughout the island.
+Scottish in origin, oatcakes are prevalent on Cape Breton Island, located at the Eastern tip of Nova Scotia.
+Cape Breton has a high concentration of families with Scottish ancestry, and for this reason, oatcakes are a popular snack across the Island.

 Best Oats To Use